 The welfare of students at St Bede’s College is paramount.
 Each student is entitled to the opportunity to participate, learn and achieve their best.
 The pastoral care structure of the College aims to support students through their time at St Bede’s.

 Middle and Senior Years Hubs – Bentleigh East and Mentone

 Bentleigh East is St Bede’s College dedicated Middle Years Hub (Years 7-9), with Mentone housing both a Middle and Senior Years Hub (Year 7-9, and Years 10-12).

-Each student in Years 7–9 will have a Homeroom Teacher and Year Level Co-ordinator who work together to monitor the overall progress and development of students in their group.
+Each student in Years 7–9 at Bentleigh East and Years 7 -9 at Mentone will have a Homeroom Teacher and Year Level Co-ordinator who work together to monitor the overall progress and development of students in their group.

-While individual subject teachers are responsible for students in their classes and the boy’s academic progress in that particular subject, the structure of Years 7-9 is designed so that the Homeroom Teacher will usually teach the boys in their homeroom in at least one of his subjects, attend camps and assist with sport and co-curricular activities.
+While individual subject teachers are responsible for students in their classes and the child’s academic progress in that particular subject, the structure of Years 7-9 is designed so that the Homeroom Teacher will usually teach the students in their homeroom in at least one of their subjects, attend camps and assist with sport and co-curricular activities.

 Students in Years 10–12 are divided into four Houses operating under the care of four House Co-ordinators.
 The House system focuses on a vertical structure.

 There are ten Tutor Groups in each House with a Tutor assigned to a group of students made up of these three year levels.
 The Tutor System is designed to provide students with access to the support of the Tutor and also the opportunity to learn from the experiences of other students within the group.